cixiangtao/sticker-ui/.agents/skills/demo/SKILL.md

 - Every demo exports `Demo` and `meta` as named exports.
 - `meta.titleKey` and `meta.descriptionKey` exist in preview i18n resources.
-- User-visible demo strings go through `usePreviewI18n`.
+- Rendered demo example strings are English literals unless the demo is explicitly about localization.
 - Demo order is deliberate and stable.
 - Raw source previews still match rendered demo modules.
 - New examples show meaningful component behavior, not duplicate decorative states.